camilabga/positions-satellites/README.md

-# positions-satellites
+# Dataset to predict the positions and speeds of 600 satellites
-Dataset to predict the positions and speeds of 600 satellites
+Use machine learning to predict 7-day trajectories of 600 satellites in orbit